DanielTakeshi/IL_ROS_HSR/README.md

 to simulate as if we were pulling the opposite side.

 For example, here's a possible starting configuration if we wanted a sheet that was **wrinked**.
-(These are actually borderline wrinkled for my initial bed collection style, and this picture was taken with an iPhone, and not with the HSR's sensors...)
+(These are actually borderline wrinkled for my initial bed collection style.)

 ![](imgs/bed_start.JPG)